A CHARMING PLACE WHERE HISTORY MEETS PRESENT

 The facade and the interior preserved the beauty of the old mansion built for the famous Hungarian noble, Count Nándor Zichy and for his family.

 The hotel is situated in the Palace District surrounded by restaurants, bars, terraces, cafes and little shops.
-The building is within walking distance of the Hungarian National Museum, the Great Synagogue, the Great Market Hall and the Holocaust Memorial Center.
+The building is within walking distance from the Hungarian National Museum, the Great Synagogue, the Great Market Hall and the Holocaust Memorial Center.

 PURE COMFORT AND SENSIBLE DESIGN